hphilpotts/miniproject-static-calculator/readme.md

 - Some of the bigger functions need splitting up (looking at you, `evaluateInputs`...)
 - Further formatting to improve appearance.
 - Sounds?
+- Reduce duplicated CSS in dark/light mode // split into generic css and light/dark.